haxetink/tink_macro/README.md

 You can add a member.
 If you try adding a member named `"new"`, you'll get an exception.
 So don't do it.
 Read up on constructors below.
 If you try adding a duplicate member, you will get a compilation error at the second member's `Position`.
 If you add a member that already exists in the super class, the `override` is added automatically.

 And when you're done, you can `export` everything to an array of fields.
 If you set `verbose` to true, you will get compiler warnings for every generated field at the position of the field.
-This is way you can see the generated code even if the application does cannot compile for some reason.
+This is way you can see the generated code even if the application cannot compile for some reason.

 The intended use is with `run` that will send the same `ClassBuilder` through a number of functions, exporting once at the end.
 This reduces the overhead introduced by the `ClassBuilder`.